Classic pico de gallo! Also known as "salsa fresca", this summer-fresh salsa is bursting with ripe tomatoes and garden freshness.

-Beautiful pico de gallo!
-This garden-fresh salsa is a lovely appetizer with chips or scooped on your favorite Mexican cuisine (tacos, burritos, nachos, tostadas).
-I even love it on scrambled tofu and breakfast burritos!
+Beautiful pico de gallo.
+This garden-fresh salsa is a lovely appetizer with chips or scooped on your favorite Mexican-inspired cuisine.
+It's a perfect addition to tacos, burritos, nachos, tostadas, etc.

 - 1/2 small onion